Back to PART 1 & 6 Complaints

 Interim Summary

-Despite an initial set of complaints and threats from the QCAT Principal Registrar, QCAT Administration appears to have Gone Dark on this matter without answering any of the numerous questions per above, or at QCAT Q1363-23.
+Despite three correspondences from the QCAT Principal Registrar regarding this matter, QCAT Administration has not answered any of the numerous Complaints per above, or at QCAT Q1363-23.

 In a genuine effort to make this Summary as polite as possible, because believe me there are stronger words available, it appears that QCAT has ditched its moral compass regarding the events herein.